-For patients with this skin condition, psoriasis patches can range in severity from only a few spots of scaling skin to a fully irritated patches that cover a broad area of the body.
-If you have a mild case of psoriasis, it may only be somewhat of a hindrance with proper treatment, but a more severe case can be disfiguring and debilitating.
+Psoriasis symptoms can range in severity from only a few spots of scaling skin to fully irritated patches that cover a broad area of the body.
+If you have a mild case of psoriasis, it may only be somewhat of a hindrance with proper treatment, but more severe psoriasis symptoms can be disfiguring and even debilitating.

-Most forms of psoriasis go through cycles where patients experience a flare-up of symptoms that could last for a few weeks to months, and then they subside for a period of time or even go into remission.
+Most forms of psoriasis go through cycles where patients experience flare-ups that can last for a few weeks or months.
+Then psoriasis symptoms subside or even go into remission for some time.
 Unfortunately, the disease will eventually return after going into remission.

 As mentioned earlier, this is a common skin condition, but there are actually several types of psoriasis out there.
 These include:

 - Plaque Psoriasis: This is the most common form of psoriasis.
 Primary symptoms include dry, raised, reddish skin lesions (these are called plaque) that are covered in silvery scales.
 These plaques could be painful or they may be itchy, but they can appear anywhere on the patient’s body (including the genitals and the soft tissue inside the mouth).
-Number of plaques that manifest on the skin will vary from person to person.
+The amount of plaque that develops on the skin will vary from person to person.
 If it is a severe case, the skin around the patient’s joints could become cracked and bleed.

 - Nail Psoriasis: Psoriasis tends to afflict areas like the fingernails and toenails, leading to abnormal nail growth, pitting, and discoloration.
 Nails affected by psoriasis may separate from the nail bed (onycholysis) and become loose.
 In the most severe cases, the nail itself can actually crumble.